medialab/minet/docs/cli.md

 # Minet Twitter Tweets Count Command

-Count the number of tweets matching the given query using Twitter's latest API v2.
-The count's granularity can be at the level of tweets per day, per hour, or per minute.
+Count the number of tweets matching a given query using Twitter API v2.

-This will only return result for the last 8 days only, unless you have Academic Research access in which case you can use the --academic flag to retrieve the full count.

-Be advised that, for now, results are returned unordered by Twitter's API if you choose a time granularity for the results.
+The counts can be granularized by day, hour or minute.

+The API is also meant to return the total number of tweets matching the query but this has been found to be unreliable and inconsistent so you will have to sum the granularized counts instead.

+The current command does not aggregate per month or year because sometimes the order of counts does not seem to be reliable either (even if they are found to be complete in the final output).

+Note that if you don't have an academic access, this command will only return counts for the last ~7 days only.

+If you have an academic access, don't forget to use the --academic flag.

+Finally note that sometimes, the API returns no data instead of counts of 0, in which case no lines will be emitted in the CSV output for the affected query.

 API docs for the relevant call: https://developer.twitter.com/en/docs/twitter-api/tweets/counts/api-reference/get-tweets-counts-recent